kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 ### Do nothing — use vendor-specific names

 Drivers continue publishing NUMA under vendor-specific names.
-Cross-driver matching requires middleware (topology coordinator, CEL selectors with hardcoded names, manual alias tables in each driver).
+Cross-driver matching requires CEL selectors with hardcoded vendor attribute names or manual alias tables in each driver.

 **Rejected because:** The alias tables are growing organically and inconsistently.
 No single name covers all drivers.